 The per-process limit for RAM is also greatly increased—on 64-bit Windows, instead of a 2 GB limit, each application can access upto 8 TB of virtual memory without any special configuration (besides it must be present in your system).
-It is a huge factor for choosing your next machine when you consider applications like video editing or virtual machines that may need to use enormous amounts of RAM.
+It is a huge factor in choosing your next machine when you consider applications like video editing or virtual machines that may need to use enormous amounts of RAM.

-Please note that high availability of memory doesn’t come for free.
-It does have a cost on runtime e.g.

-1) 30-50% of more heap is required on 64-bit in comparison to 32-bit.
+Please note that the high availability of memory doesn’t come for free.
+It does have a cost on runtime e.g. 30-50% of more heap is required on 64-bit in comparison to 32-bit.
 Why?
 Mainly because of the memory layout in 64-bit architecture.

 First of all – object headers are 12 bytes on 64-bit JVM.
 Secondly, object references can be either 4 bytes or 8 bytes, depending on JVM flags and the size of the heap.
 This definitely adds some overhead compared to the 8 bytes on headers on 32-bit and 4 bytes on references.

 Absolutely Yes.
 Java byte code is independent from 32-bit or 64-bit systems.
 That’s why it is said that the compiled java code shall be executable on “any” system.
-Remember that just the virtual machine is compiled for a special system architecture because of some native files it has in packaged bundle, and native files are never platform independent.
+Remember that just the virtual machine is compiled for a special system architecture because of some native files it has in packaged bundle, and native files are never platform-independent.

 If so, then how 32-bit applications run on 64-bit systems?
-Answer is that 64-bit systems include a compatibility layer called WoW64, which actually switches the processor back and forth between 32-bit and 64-bit modes depending on which thread needs to execute; making 32-bit software run smoothly even in the 64-bit environment.
+The answer is that 64-bit systems include a compatibility layer called WoW64, which actually switches the processor back and forth between 32-bit and 64-bit modes depending on which thread needs to execute; making 32-bit software run smoothly even in the 64-bit environment.

 There is a trick you can pull on 32-bit windows to reduce the kernel space and grow the user space.
 You can use the /3GB parameter in your boot.ini.
 However, to actually use this opportunity, the JVM must be compiled/linked using the /LARGEADDRESSAWARE switch.

 This unfortunately is not the case, at least with the Hotspot JVM.
 Until the latest JDK releases the JVM is not compiled with this option.
 You are luckier if you are running on a jRockit on post-2006 versions.
-In this case you can enjoy up to 2.8-2.9 GB of heap size.
+In this case, you can enjoy up to 2.8-2.9 GB of the heap size.

 Happy Learning !!